Fano threefolds in positive characteristic IV

 \begin{proof} First of all, we prove that (I) and (II) of (\ref{n-pic4-vol}) hold.
 Recall that one of (I) and (II) holds.
 If (I) (resp.
 (II)) holds, then it follows from Theorem \ref{t-ele-tr-P1P1-pic4} (resp.
-Theorem \ref{t-ele-tr-F1-pic4}) that there is a contraction $X \to Y_{\text{3-28}}$.
+Theorem \ref{t-ele-tr-F1-pic4}) that there exists a blowup $X \to \F_1 \times \P^1$ along a smooth curve.
 Then Lemma \ref{l-pic4-over-3-28} implies that (I) and (II) of (\ref{n-pic4-vol}) hold.